vsui/hypergraph-k-cut/README.md

 FPZ: The hypergraph k-cut algorithm described in [FPZ'19].
 Based on random contractions.

+CX: The (2+epsilon) approximate hypergraph min-cut algorithm described in [CX'18].
+Based on vertex orderings.

+KK: The (1+epsilon) approximate min-cut algorithm for uniform (constant rank) hypergraphs described in [KK'14].
+Based on random contractions.

 ## Input

 The input file should be in the hMETIS hypergraph format.